magento/merchdocs/src/marketing/products-viewed-compared.md

    - In the **Default Recently Compared Products Count**, enter the number of recently compared products to appear in the list.

-   - In the **Lifetime of products in Recently Viewed Widget** enter how long the products viewed will be shown in the recently viewed list.
+   - In the **Lifetime of products in Recently Viewed Widget** set any time range in second, greater than zero.
+This filed shows, how long the products viewed will be shown in the recently viewed list.

-   - In the **Lifetime of products in Recently Compared Widget** enter how long the products compared will be shown in the recently compared list.
+   - In the **Lifetime of products in Recently Compared Widget** set any time range in second, greater than zero.
+This filed shows, how long the products compared will be shown in the recently compared list.

 1. When complete, click <span class="btn">Save Config</span>.